 There’s Not Just One Way To Co-parent: Co-parenting Therapy Helps Parents Articulate Shared Values

 When families with children decide to live separately, this can raise so many questions around what co-parenting will look like.
-As co-parenting therapists, we don’t assert one way to co-parent.
+As co-parenting therapists in our Lower Manhattan and Park Slope, Brooklyn therapy offices, we don’t assert one way to co-parent.
 There are many ways to co-parent depending on the family, parents, and the kid or kids.
 Our job isn’t to impose our ideas of what co-parenting looks like (though we aren’t shy about sharing them), but rather to help each parent express his or her own values, which are at the core of parenting decisions.

 Co-parenting therapists are a mix of parenting coach, mediator, and couples therapist.
 We provide a structured environment and guidance to work through setting up a co-parenting situation that works for a particular family.
 Creating parameters for how to co-parent in the beginning sets the stage for success immediately.

-All of our therapists have extensive experience working with children and families.
+All of our therapists in our Tribeca and Park Slope offices have extensive experience working with children and families.
 Our role is to offer expertise around what kids often need, and assist couples who may have had trouble parenting when they lived together in order to work on behalf of their family.
 We help families focus on the shared goal of what is best for the kid(s), and help parents not lose sight of this.

 Co-parenting Isn’t Just For Couples That Live Apart